Epidemiology of suicide: Health

-Mental Illness
+Mental illness

 Societally, mental disorders are highly associated with suicide risk and deaths.
 Statistically, there is data to support this.
 In high income countries, mental or substance abuse disorders can be attributed to 80% of suicide deaths.
 In low income countries, the percentage is slightly lower at 70%.
-Mental illnesses that have been associated with suicide risk include Major depressive disorder (MDD), anxiety disorders, bipolar disorder, dysthymia, and schizophrenia.
+Mental illnesses that have been associated with suicide risk include major depressive disorder (MDD), anxiety disorders, bipolar disorder, dysthymia, and schizophrenia.

-Physical Health Conditions
+Physical health conditions

 In addition to mental disorders, physical health issues have an impact on suicide risk.
 After adjusting for age, sex, mental health, and substance use diagnoses, nine conditions have been positively associated with suicide risk.
 The study claimed this association with the following conditions: back pain, brain injury, cancer, congestive heart failure, COPD, epilepsy, HIV/AIDS, migraine, and sleep disorders.
 The risk of suicide in people with traumatic brain injuries is almost nine times higher than normal which makes it the highest risk condition.
 Comorbidity of conditions was also shown to significantly increase the risk of suicide.

-Body Mass Index
+Body mass index

 Risk of suicide may decrease with increased weight and is low in obese persons.
 The connection is not well understood, but it is hypothesized that elevated body weight results in higher circulating levels of tryptophan, serotonin, and leptin, which in turn reduces impulsivity.

 However, other studies indicate that suicide rates increase with extreme obesity, and it is difficult to control for conflating factors such as BMI-related differences in longevity, which have a significant bearing on suicide rates.

-Physical Illness and Functional Disability in Older Adults
+Physical illness and functional disability in older adults

 In adults aged 65 and older, suicidal behavior has been associated with certain functional disabilities and specific conditions.
 These positively associated conditions and disabilities are the following: malignant diseases, neurological disorders, pain, COPD, liver disease, male genital disorders, and arthritis.
 Generally speaking, illnesses that threaten the independence of a person, make them doubt their usefulness, value or dignity, or minimize their pleasure with life are more likely to be suicidogenic.